paulz/workshops/rag/README.md

 ## Resources Used

-- W&B Documentation as source data
+- SEC filings as source data
 - Cohere for embeddings and reranking
 - Tavily for internet search
+- Pinecone for vector search
 - W&B Weave for experiment tracking

 ## Workshop Flow